-At the present time, the Board of the Company has appointed two formal committees, being the Audit Committee and the CCGNC Committee.
+At the present time, the Board of the Company has appointed three formal committees, being the Audit Committee, the CCGNC Committee and the Health, Safety & Environmental (HSEC) Committee.

-The audit committee is comprised of Darren Blasutti (Chair), Glenn Kumoi, Peter McRae and Jeffrey O'Neill and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
+The Audit Committee is comprised of Darren Blasutti (Chair), Peter McRae and Jeffrey O'Neill and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
 See Part 6 "AUDIT COMMITTEE" for further information regarding the mandate of the Company's audit committee, its specific authority, duties and responsibilities, as well as the Audit Committee Charter.

-The CCGNC Committee is comprised of Glenn Kumoi (Chair), Darren Blasutti, Peter McRae and Jeffrey O'Neill, all independent directors, and is primarily responsible for advising the Board on compensation and human resources principles, as well as related policies, programs and practices designed to achieve the strategic goals and financial objectives of the Company.
+The CCGNC Committee is comprised of Peter McRae (Chair), Darren Blasutti, and William Wulftange, all independent directors, and is primarily responsible for advising the Board on compensation and human resources principles, as well as related policies, programs and practices designed to achieve the strategic goals and financial objectives of the Company.
 The CCGNC also makes recommendations to the Board on nominees for new directors and compensation of directors and NEOs.
 See "Nomination and Assessment" above and "Compensation" below.
 The CCGNC is also responsible for establishing the Company's corporate governance policies and procedures and monitoring compliance with such policies and procedures.